Lockpickers-United/lockpicking-tv/README.md

 A site that consolidates locksport channels and videos from a single YouTube account.

 ## Contributing
 For code/features, submit an issue and discuss first.

 ## Get YouTube data
 ```
 YouTubeAPI/getYouTubeData.js
 ```
 **Must be configured for your account/environment**

 ## Run locally
 ```
 yarn dev
 ```

-(use 'vite dev --force' to force re-optimization of dependencies)
+(use 'vite dev --force' to force re-optimization of outdated dependencies)

 ## Run ESLint
 ```